TrackerLounge/DigitalTrackingPit/SlowWalk.md

 <img src='/SlowWalk/track02InBlenderWithTexture_Small.jpg' width=800>

-Unfortunately I could not upload the textured file to Github - if I decimated the model by a factor of 8, it might be smaller than the 25 MB limit but it began to show unacceptable deteriation in the quality of the model.
+Unfortunately I could not upload the textured file to Github.
+I can upload a decimated file, if I decimated the model by a factor of 8, so that it is smaller than the 25 MB limit but it show unacceptable deteriation in the quality of the model.
 Sorry. <a id="raw-url" href="https://raw.githubusercontent.com/TrackerLounge/DigitalTrackingPit/master/SlowWalk/tracks02_textured_decimated_by_8.zip">Download FILE - tracks02_textured_decimated_by_8.zip</a>

 <img src='/SlowWalk/track02InBlender_Small.jpg' width=800>